Islamic calendar: Months

 Each month of the Islamic calendar commences on the birth of the new lunar cycle.
-Traditionally, this is based on actual observation of the moon's crescent (hilal) marking the end of the previous lunar cycle and hence the previous month, thereby beginning the new month.
+Traditionally, this is based on actual observation of the moon's crescent ("hilal"), marking the end of the previous lunar cycle and hence the previous month, thereby beginning the new month.
 Consequently, each month can have 29 or 30 days depending on the visibility of the Moon, astronomical positioning of the Earth and weather conditions.
-(Note: Certain sects and groups, most notably Bohras Muslims namely Alavis, Dawoodis and Sulaymanis and Shia Ismaili Muslims, use a tabular Islamic calendar in which odd-numbered months have thirty days (and also the twelfth month in a leap year) and even months have 29.
+(Note: Certain sects and groups, most notably Bohras Muslims namely Alavis, Dawoodis and Sulaymanis and Shia Ismaili Muslims, use a tabular Islamic calendar in which odd-numbered months have 30 days and even months have 29, except that the twelfth month has 30 days in a leap year.
 However this article is about the calendar used by Sunni Islam, in which there are no explicit leap years.)

-Four of the twelve Hijri months are considered sacred: Rajab (7), and the three consecutive months of Dhū al-Qa'dah (11), Dhu al-Ḥijjah (12) and Muḥarram (1), in which battles are forbidden.
+Four of the twelve Hijri months are considered sacred: Rajab (7), and the three consecutive months of Ḏū l-Qaʿda (11), Ḏū l-Ḥijja (12) and Muḥarram (1), in which battles are forbidden.